-Your doctor performed minimally invasive coronary bypass surgery.
+Your healthcare provider performed minimally invasive coronary bypass surgery.
 This surgery created a new pathway around a blocked part of your heart’s blood vessels, allowing blood to reach your heart muscle.
-An alternative to traditional open-heart surgery, this procedure allowed your doctor to operate through a few small incisions, instead of cutting through your breastbone.
+An alternative to traditional open-heart surgery, this procedure allowed your healthcare provider to operate through a few small incisions, instead of cutting through your breastbone.
 Here’s what you need to know about home care.

-Don’t drive after your surgery until your doctor gives you permission.
+Don’t drive after your surgery until your healthcare provider gives you permission.
 Generally, you should wait at least 3 weeks until you drive.
 Ask someone to take you to your appointments or wherever else you need to go.

 If you haven’t already started a walking program in the hospital, begin with short walks (about 5 minutes) at home.
 Go a little longer each day.